ppy/osu-wiki/wiki/Gameplay/Input_device/en.md

 # Input device

 An **input device** is a device that is used to control input on a computer or specific piece of software.
-In osu! wiki, this term specifically refers to inputs that may be used in osu!.
+In the osu! wiki, this term specifically refers to devices that may be used in osu!.

-The following is a list of some of common input devices used for osu!:
+The following is a list of the most common input devices used for osu!:

 - [Mouse](/wiki/Gameplay/Input_device/Mouse)
 - [Keyboard](/wiki/Gameplay/Input_device/Keyboard)